kubeflow/examples/object_detection/setup.md

  - Ksonnet CLI: [ks](https://ksonnet.io/)

 ### Setup
-Refer to the [user guide](https://www.kubeflow.org/docs/about/user_guide) for instructions on how to setup kubeflow on your kubernetes cluster.
-Specifically, look at the section on [deploying kubeflow](https://www.kubeflow.org/docs/about/user_guide#deploy-kubeflow).
+Refer to the [getting started guide](https://www.kubeflow.org/docs/started/getting-started) for instructions on how to setup kubeflow on your kubernetes cluster.
+Specifically, look at the [quick start](https://www.kubeflow.org/docs/started/getting-started/#quick-start) section.
 For this example, we will be using ks `nocloud` environment (on premise K8s).
-If you plan to use `cloud` ks environment, please make sure you follow the proper instructions in the kubeflow user guide.
+If you plan to use `cloud` ks environment, please make sure you follow the proper instructions in the kubeflow getting started guide.

-After completing the steps in the kubeflow user guide you will have the following:
+After completing the steps in the kubeflow getting started guide you will have the following:
 - A ksonnet app directory called `my-kubeflow`
 - A new namespace in you K8s cluster called `kubeflow`
 - The following pods in your kubernetes cluster in the `kubeflow` namespace: